appteamfbu2019/askandlearn/README.md

 **Required Must-have Stories**
 - [x] User can sign up to create a new account (using username, password)
 - [x] User can Login/Logout
-- [x] During sign up,user can connect through Facebook, and we will extract basic information through there
+- [x] During sign up,user can connect through Facebook, and we will extract basic information to verify user
 - [ ] Profiles of people with basic information (age, areas of expertise, educational levels) that user can tap through
 - [x] Tab to access the user's 'matches'
 - [x] Tab to access the user's 'messages'